 In the end, it’s important to realize that people’s actions are not always a reflection of their true character—but that people may improve their character by striving to build positive traits in themselves.

-Teach your students about good character early on this school year… and encourage them to record their progress along the way!
+Teach your students about this important topic early on this school year… and encourage them to record their progress along the way!

 Until next time, write on…

-If you enjoyed the What is Good Character journal prompts and character information,
+If you enjoyed the What is Good Character journal prompts and information,

 please share it on Facebook, Twitter, and/or Pinterest.